connor-ashton-dev/trono-util/README.md

-Web app for Trono Belts.
+Web app for Trono Belts (https://tronobelts.com/).
 Used to generate PDFs based off of incoming orders.
 Used React, Tailwind, and React-PDF.